-Most notably, you see this gorgeous cathedral in Philosopher’s Stone during the troll scenes when Percy’s freaking out and leading the mini-Gryffindors back to their common room, when Harry and Ron break off to look for Hermione, and in Chamber of Secrets when the bloody words first appear and they find Filch’s petrified cat.
+You can read my full guide to the Gloucester Cathedral/Harry Potter connection here, but most notably, you see this gorgeous cathedral in Philosopher’s Stone during the troll scenes when Percy’s freaking out and leading the mini-Gryffindors back to their common room, when Harry and Ron break off to look for Hermione, and in Chamber of Secrets when the bloody words first appear and they find Filch’s petrified cat.
 You also get a very clear view of it when Moaning Myrtle has flooded the bathroom and they pan to all the water on the ground (nerdy sidenote: the architecture looks especially gorgeous in this shot!)

 The Cathedral makes an additional appearance in Half-Blood Prince, during the scene where Harry overhears Malfoy and Snape bickering about how Snape had sworn to protect Malfoy, but Malfoy he didn’t need protection, unbreakable vow, yada yada yada…